Polyvinyl chloride: Wire rope

 PVC may be extruded under pressure to encase wire rope and aircraft cable used for general purpose applications.
 PVC coated wire rope is easier to handle, resists corrosion and abrasion, and may be color-coded for increased visibility.
 It is found in a variety of industries and environments both indoor and out.

 Other uses

-PVC piping is cheaper than metals used in musical instrument making; it is therefore a common alternative when making instruments, often for leisure or for rarer instruments such as the contrabass flute.
+Molded PVC is used to produce phonograph, or "vinyl", records.
+PVC piping is a cheaper alternative to metal tubing used in musical instrument making; it is therefore a common alternative when making wind instruments, often for leisure or for rarer instruments such as the contrabass flute.
 An instrument that is almost exclusively built from PVC tube is the thongophone, a percussion instrument that is played by slapping the open tubes with a flip-flop or similar.
+PVC is also used as a raw material in automotive underbody coating.

 Chlorinated PVC

 PVC can be usefully modified by chlorination, which increases its chlorine content to or above 67%.
 Chlorinated polyvinyl chloride, (CPVC), as it is called, is produced by chlorination of aqueous solution of suspension PVC particles followed by exposure to UV light which initiates the free-radical chlorination.